 For highlights of our entire interview with G, watch the video here:

 Meeting notes can ensure you're getting the most value out of Zoom calls and with Grain, it's never been easier to capture your ideas and action items.
-In addition, you can create custom workflows to move the informations and action items from your meetings to other work tools.
+In addition, you can create custom workflows to move the information and action items from your meetings to other work tools.

 Try out our ready-made and tested Zapier templates using Grain.
 Click the “Use this Zap” to get started.